pydoit/doit-tmp-doc/docs/usecases/index.rst

 Speed up by parallel task execution
 ===================================
 You already have bunch of tasks defined, results are correct, it only takes so much time.
-But wait, you have multicore machine!
+But wait, you have multi-core machine!

 Just ask for parallel processing::